-Course Extensions and Appeal Policy
+Course Extensions Policy

 A course extension gives the students 30 additional days from the end of the session to complete the course.
-A course extension may be granted when circumstances prevent students from completing all required coursework before the end of the term.
-A course extension request will not be approved without passing all submitted assignments (Case, SLP, and Discussion) in Modules 1, 2, and 3.
-Course extension requests must be submitted via the TLC Portal for approval to the course instructor of record at least two weeks prior to the last day of the session.
+A course extension may be granted when circumstances prevent students from completing all required coursework before the end of the session.

+A course extension request will not be approved without satisfactory completion of submitted assignments (Case, SLP, and Discussion) in the first 50% of the course.
+(For six module courses, modules 1-3 must be complete.
+For four module courses, modules 1-2 must be complete.)

+Course extension requests must be submitted via the TLC Portal for approval to the course instructor of record by the Friday before the last day to submit coursework as indicated on the Trident University Academic Calendar.
 If approved, an interim "Incomplete" grade will be assigned, and the student will be granted up to 30 days of additional time to complete the course.

 If denied, the student may appeal the denial decision to the Committee on Academic Standards.
 All appeals must be submitted within three business days of the denial.
-CAS will respond within eight business days of receipt.

-If the required number of assignments has not been submitted, a student is ineligible for an extension.
-The extension (and associated assignment of a grade of "Incomplete") is not a student "right" but a courtesy.
+A student is found to be in violation of Trident's Academic Integrity Policy is not eligible for course extensions.

+If a student has submitted less than 50% of the coursework and/or has not met the extension deadline as stated above due to extraordinary circumstances, the student may apply for an extension for extraordinary circumstances to the Committee on Academic Standards (CAS) up to 7 days after the last day to submit coursework as indicated on the Trident University Academic Calendar.
+A student who submits no coursework during the session is ineligible for an extension for extraordinary circumstances.

+A student who has been granted a course extension due to extraordinary circumstances will be given 30 days from the end of the session to complete the course.
+Students will be required to submit written documentation of extraordinary circumstances.

+A student is found to be in violation of Trident's Academic Integrity Policy is not eligible for course extensions.

+All deadlines for course extensions for extraordinary circumstances are published on the Trident University Academic Calendar.